Updated on June 25, 2025 by Angelika

 The Saxon capital probably offers the most impressive city skyline in Germany.
 World famous buildings like Zwinger, Semper Opera House and Church of Our Lady characterize the baroque cityscape of the Elbe metropolis.
 The oldest building in the city, the former Catholic Court Church, is the largest church in Saxony and is considered the last masterpiece of Roman Baroque.

-Several top-class museums are located in the former residential palace: The Historical and New Green Vault, the Coin Cabinet, the Kupferstich-Kabinett (Collection of Prints, Drawings and Photographs), the Armory and the famous Turkish Chamber.
+Several top-class museums are located in the former residential palace: The Historical and New Green Vault, Coin Cabinet, Kupferstich-Kabinett (Collection of Prints, Drawings and Photographs), the Armory and the famous Turkish Chamber.
 The Green Vault burglary on November 25, 2019made headlines worldwide - several objects of inestimable value were stolen from the treasury of Augustus the Strong.

 The people of Dresden don't ask you if you like the city.
 They tell you.